Mobile-first focus guides us to new

 Security, reliability and productivity are hallmark strengths of BlackBerry Enterprise products and services, and have been instrumental to our success in highly secure and regulated industries.

-No matter which types of devices your employees use — iOS, Android™, Windows Phone®, Samsung KNOX, or BlackBerry — or your device ownership policy, our trusted enterprise mobility management (EMM) solutions are available to your organization, in both on-premise and cloud-based options.
+No matter which types of devices your employees use — iOS, Android™, Windows Phone®, or BlackBerry — or your device ownership policy, our trusted enterprise mobility management (EMM) solution is available to your organization, in both on-premise and cloud-based options.

 Anyone can claim they are the best at mobility management.
 Only BlackBerry has the numbers to prove it: